leannejdong/leannejdong/README.md

 On the one hand, I am hoping to develop fluency in C++ and contribute to the standardlization process; On other hand, I'm keen about learning new tools and languages features that help problem solving in real world.

 **Warning**: I am not good enough.
+If I ever claim to you I'm good at it, then I must be very drunk.
-But, I am determined for a career in C++.
-Please do not attempt to modify what I've been in love with :alien:.
+ Nevertheless, I am determined for a career in C++ and hoping to be better.
+Lost in Mars, fell in love with :alien: ...

 ## Projects (Postdoctoral)